 Child protection is a central part of but not separate to safeguarding.
 It is the process of protecting individual children identified as either suffering or at risk of significant harm as a result of abuse or a programme of work.
 Keeping the children we work with safe is our top priority.
 All children have a right to protection from violence, exploitation, abuse and neglect.
-Excellent Development defines anyone under the age of 18 as a child.
+Sand Dams Worldwide defines anyone under the age of 18 as a child.

 We take child safeguarding extremely seriously and have a zero tolerance approach to abuse and exploitation of children by any of our representatives.
-All of us at Excellent Development must demonstrate the highest standards of behavior towards children in both our professional and personal lives, and must not abuse the position of trust that comes with being part of our organisation.
+All of us at Sand Dams Worldwide must demonstrate the highest standards of behaviour towards children in both our professional and personal lives, and must not abuse the position of trust that comes with being part of our organisation.
 We must do all we can to prevent, report and respond appropriately to child abuse, and seek advice whenever action is needed.
-We all have a duty to respond where action is requested or required, whether the child is known or unknown to Excellent Development, or if it relates to incidents of historic abuse.
-By minimising danger to children we can save more children's lives, fight for their rights, and help them fulfill their potential now and in the long-term.
+We all have a duty to respond where action is requested or required, whether the child is known or unknown to Sand Dams Worldwide, or if it relates to incidents of historic abuse.

 Sexual Exploitation or sexual abuse involves the direct or indirect involvement of an adult or child in sexual activity to which they are unwilling or unable to give informed consent and whether or not they are aware of what is happening.
 It may involve forcing, enticing or coercing someone to take part in sexual activities.
 Any sexual activity with a child, or with an adult that is not freely consenting, is criminal.
-Where there is an abuse of trust adult, sexual activity may appear to be consensual but it is unacceptable because of the differences in power and influence between the people involved.
+Where there is an abuse of trust, adult sexual activity may appear to be consensual but it is unacceptable because of the differences in power and influence between the people involved.
 We have a zero tolerance approach to any form of sexual exploitation of adults or children by any of our representatives.

 Prostitution may not be illegal however if there is any actual, or suspicion of, exploitation, coercion or aid traded for sex this is a different matter.
-We expect all our staff, volunteers and partners to adhere to our philosophy and values and to not engage in conduct which could damage our reputation.
-For this reason Excellent Development deems the paying for sexual services whilst working on programmes or representing the organisation abroad, as unacceptable behaviour which will result in dismissal.
+We expect all our staff, volunteers and partners to adhere to our philosophy and values and to not engage in conduct that could damage our reputation.
+For this reason, Sand Dams Worldwide deems the paying for sexual services whilst working on programmes or representing the organisation abroad, as unacceptable behaviour, which will result in dismissal.